13pixlar/gravity-forms-sticky-form/readme.txt

 = Some fields do not get updated =

 There is a bug in the Gravity Forms api that prevent fields from getting saved in the entry.
 I have patched the bug and submitted the patch to Gravity Forms.
-In the meantime, use an <a href="https://downloads.wordpress.org/plugin/gravity-forms-sticky-form.1.0.1.zip">earlier version</a> of this plugin that uses a different way to save the entries, or apply the patch manually to `plugins/gravityforms/includes/api.php`
+In the meantime, use an <a href="https://downloads.wordpress.org/plugin/gravity-forms-sticky-form.1.0.1.zip">earlier version</a> of this plugin (that uses a different way to save the entries), or apply the patch manually to `plugins/gravityforms/includes/api.php`

 On line `510`, remove
 `